FAQ For Anger Management Classes with Anger Management 818

 - Q: Is there any penalty for coming in late to an anger management class?

-Clients are only allowed to attend class if they arrive no more than 5 minutes late.
-If a participant misses more than 5 minutes, the session will not count for the courts.
+Clients are allowed to attend class if they arrive on time with a grace period of five minutes.
+If a participant is more than 5 minutes late, the session will not count for the courts.

 - Q: Will I get a certificate once I have completed my anger management sessions?